 Action: GCC to introduce one reviewer for JMA GEO-LEO IR products.

-Action: GCC to update the GPPA to clarify the relaxed requirement for uncertainty analysis for similar products in the same class after the first to allow only Type B time series analysis of random uncertainties.
+Action: GCC to guide GPAT to encourage reference to existing uncertainty analysis for similar products in the same class after the first to allow only Type A time series analysis of random uncertainties.

 Action: NOAA to update the product user guide for GOES-IASI products accordingly.